nevindev/nextbus/README.md

     usage: NextBus [-h] -r ROUTE -s STOP -d {south,east,west,north}

     NextBus: error: argument -d/--direction: invalid choice: 'northeast' (choose from 'south', 'east', 'west', 'north')

+If a valid cardinal direction is entered, but the selected route does not travel that direction, the program will show the directions the route travels.

+    METRO Blue Line (Route 901) travels Northbound/Southbound

+## Logging

+The program will initialize a log file called `nextbus.log` in the directory the `nextbus.py` program is executed from.

+This log file collects the timestamp, log level, exit status, total runtime, user input and any errors that were raised.

+    2022-11-28 15:12:05,580 ERROR status:FAILURE, runtime:1.4707, input:--route Route 123 --stop 19th  Ave and Fake --direction east error:LookupError ["key '19thaveandfake' could not be found in lookup dictionary"]

+    2022-11-28 21:26:39,537 INFO status:SUCCESS, runtime:1.6537, input:--route METRO Blue Line --stop Target Field Station Platform 1 -direction north